 Average annual starting salaries of our recent graduates range from $105,000 to $122,000, depending upon where they practice.
 Few degrees match a pharmacy degree’s versatility, value and return on investment.

 To become a pharmacist, one must earn a Doctor of Pharmacy degree and pass the national licensure exam.
 Earning a Pharm.D. from the University of Mississippi requires seven years of collegiate study, including three years of pre-pharmacy courses and four years of professional pharmacy course work.

 Will my child get a job after graduating?

-Pharmacists enjoy one of the highest employment rates of any profession in the country.
-Most UM Pharm.D. students receive job offers months before they graduate and are employed within weeks of graduating.
+Our graduates enjoy a 100% job placement rate, and pharmacists in general enjoy one of the highest employment rates of any profession in the country.
+Most UM Pharm.D. students receive job offers months before they graduate and begin work within weeks of graduating.

 Why is UM the right prescription for my child’s future?

 Our degree programs foster mastery of the practical and theoretical knowledge and analytical, communications and teamwork skills needed in today’s rapidly changing health care environment.
 Because of this balance of knowledge and skills, our graduates are leaders and managers in biomedical research companies, hospitals, government agencies, universities, trade organizations, Fortune 500 companies and every imaginable pharmacy practice setting.

 Our curriculum provides ample opportunities to assess and counsel patients, monitor their drug therapies and dispense their medications.
 As a result, our students’ five-year pass rate on the national licensure exam is 91.15 percent, which is higher than the national average.
 (Updated February 22, 2018.)
 This makes our graduates highly sought after and their credentials impeccable.